RKGman/fire-beats/README.md

 ## Using the Fire Beats plugin

-Once the plugin is installed, there shouhld be a Fire Beats icon in the Runelite sidebar.
+After installing the plugin, there should be a Fire Beats icon in the Runelite sidebar.
 When you click it, the controls panel will appear.

 ![Alt Text](http://rknako.com/wp-content/uploads/2020/11/rl_fire_beats_controlMenu.gif)